yutingbaby/yutingbaby.github.io/MovieProject.md

 - **Budget** is the most important factor that can influence revenue.
 However, for those low-budget movies, a good overview, proper length of runtime, as well as the marketing campaigns before the movie is on can all help them to improve their revenue.

 For presentation deck, please [Click Here For Project Result Presentation Deck](/pdf/MoviePrediction.pdf).
+If you are interested in reading the code, please check out my github.